celiac disease testing

 What is Celiac?

-If you’re trying to get tested for celiac, the first thing to know is that in order to get accurate results from the blood test or endoscopy, you must be eating gluten.
+If you’re trying to get tested for celiac, know that in order to get accurate results, you must be eating gluten.

 This is what many people call the “gluten challenge”.